Italian Ground Turkey Stuffed Peppers are good comfort food. These healthy stove top stuffed peppers are also gluten free.

 As a kid, my mother made Italian stuffed peppers and I loved them.
 I don't remember rice in her recipe so they were like peppers stuffed with a meatball filling.
 But to make mine a little more healthier, I decided to use ground turkey and brown rice.

-You can really use any type of ground meat, whether it's beef, turkey or chicken.
+You can really use any type of ground meat, whether it's beef, turkey or chicken although I do prefer ground turkey in this recipe.
 If you use beef, make sure to use a lean cut as you don't want too much grease cooking into the pepper.

 To make cooking time as quick as possible, I made them on the stove.
 I really don't like heating up my kitchen too much in the summer so the stove top or grill is my choice for cooking if possible.